 Describe Your Game In a couple of sentences describe the game you are going to build and how it will work.

-Backgrounds

-Draw a quick sketch of what you want the background(s) of your game to look like.
+Draw Your Game Draw a quick sketch of ho do things move?
+Label thi w your game will wor ngs to make them mo k.
+Who are the cha ore clear. racters.
+What does the e background look like?
+Hov